wi21b025/AI-Chatbot/README.md

 # 🤖 AI Chatbot for FHTW – v2.0

-A context-aware, OpenAI-powered chatbot designed to answer administrative and academic queries using university-specific documents and Moodle links.
+A context-aware, OpenAI-powered chatbot designed to answer administrative queries using university-specific documents and links.
 It uses semantic search and GPT-based generation to deliver fast, filtered, and source-aware answers.

 ---